remnrem/luna-doc/docs/ref/canonical.md

 ```
 When writing out new unit/transducer fields, these will also be sanitized as needed.

-Note that Luna will match in a case-insenstive manner: therefore you can just write
+Note that Luna will match in a case-insensitive manner: therefore you can just write
 ```
   sig = airflow
 ```